WinterAxis/ESV-MD-Bible/The_Bible_esv/17_Esther/Esth_4.md

 "Go, gather all the Jews to be found in Susa, and hold a fast on my behalf, and do not eat or drink for three days, night or day.
 I and my young women will also fast as you do.
 Then I will go to the king, though it is against the law, and if I perish, I perish."

 ###### 17
-Mordecai then went away and did everything as Esther had ordered him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Mordecai then went away and did everything as Esther had ordered him.

 ***